apoorvreddy/apoorvreddy.github.io/_posts/2019-01-10-bayesian-linear-regression.md

 ### Linear Gaussian Models

-Before going into Bayesian Linear Regression, we will briefly digress and discuss Linear Gaussian Models, which will help us derive expressions for Bayesian Linear Regression.
+We will briefly digress and discuss Linear Gaussian Models, which will help us derive expressions for Bayesian Linear Regression.

 Let